katerinaelsasser/st-lucia/README.md

 As a user, I want to see locations of where restuarants, hotels and other locations on the map.

 ## Features
-Throughout the website, there is a navigation bar in the header taking you to all three pages.
+Throughout the web page, there are buttons that take you to where the map is on the page.
 #### Existing Features
 * Buttons -
 * Markers -